 The used car market is a tempting one to look at especially if you are working on a budget and can’t afford a brand new car.
 When browsing through any site for these used vehicles, it can be hard to determine which ads are legitimate.
-Luckily there are some telltale signs that you can pick up on to see if the seller is fraudulent in his posting.
-There are deals that are too good to be true, and will leave you with less money and no car; or with a second-hand car that’s bound to abuse your wallet because of too many issues.
+Luckily there are some telltale signs that you can pick up on to see if the seller is being fraudulent with their posting.
+Some deals are too good to be true, and will leave you with less money and no car; or with a second-hand car that’s bound to abuse your wallet because of too many issues.

 As a general rule of thumb, if it’s too good to be true, it probably is.
 But for your reference, here is a list of what you should look out for when identifying a suspicious used car listing when on the hunt for a used vehicle.

 Given that these listings are typically online, you will not be able to see the vehicle in person until you decide to visit the location of the posting.
-This in turn becomes a challenge to assess whether the car you are looking at online is going to be a good purchase.
+This in turn becomes a challenge to assess whether the car you are looking at online is going to be a good purchase or not.
 Units on offer in the second-hand marketplace are often previous models that spent some years with their previous owner, with varying degrees of maintenance and care taken to keep them in good condition.

 With second-hand cars online, you need to know everything you can before getting in touch with the seller.
 The first metric that you need to see on a listing is the price.
 The seller must post the vehicle with a price, but this is not to discredit sellers of exotic cars.
 If the car is a mainstream or mass-market model, then a price should almost always be posted.

-Also, be on the lookout for the number on the odometer, or commonly known as the mileage, as well as the model year.
+Also, be on the lookout for the number on the odometer, commonly known as the mileage, as well as the model year.
 On average an individual will travel about 15,000 kilometers per year so if a car is 2 years old, the odometer should be around the 30,000 mark.
 A car with high mileage for its age would mean that it has been used extensively.
 On the flip side, a car used very sparingly might be a good buy, but it could mean that it wasn’t brought out as much; either way investigate.
 It is also good to see the car’s trim level and registration date as these bits of information indicate that the seller knows his car.
 You can also use the Land Transportation Office's (LTO) hotline to see if the car you are looking at is up to date with its registration.
 Other key information will also be displayed via the LTO inquiry.

 If there are any problems with the car, it should be indicated online.
 Even new cars experience some quality control issues from time to time because nothing is perfect.
 Over time, a car will age and develop some mechanical annoyances, thus a buyer should make sure he is getting a car and not more problems.

 The poster may be able to send a photo of the car after a quick message, give him some time to send the pictures.
 If he cannot send a photo to you, then find a different posting with the same car you want.
 If there are no photos then its not worth it.

 All you need to do is text: LTO<space>Vehicle<space>[plate number], and send to 2600.